buildbot/buildbot/master/docs/developer/database.rst

         Re-claim the given build requests, updating the timestamp, but checking that the requsts are owned by this master.
-The resulting deferred will fire normally on success, or fail with :py:exc:`AleadyClaimedError` if *any* of the build requests are already claimed by another master instance, or don't exist.
+The resulting deferred will fire normally on success, or fail with :py:exc:`AlreadyClaimedError` if *any* of the build requests are already claimed by another master instance, or don't exist.
 In this case, none of the reclaims will take effect.